codethesaurus/docs/docs/website/project-architecture.md

                 * name (the concept/structure)
                 * code (example of how it's written in code)
                 * comment (explanation of parts of the code)
-                * doesn't exist flag (for something that doesn't exist in a language
+                * doesn't exist flag (for something that doesn't exist in a language)

-I haven't determined yet if it makes more sense to have a repo for language data vs individual repos for individual languages.
-Either way, something like a CI tool and/or Git Submodules can combine them together.
+It's not yet decided whether it makes more sense to have a single repo for all language data or individual repos for individual languages.
+Either way, something like a CI tool and/or Git Submodules could combine them together.

 ## Why JSON?

-I wanted a combination of easy to read for a human, easy to parse for a computer, and not a pain in the butt to deal with formatting of strings, code blobs, and more things.
-YAML would be great except for the formatting, XML is just verbose, and some form of custom file would require training.
-There's other serializable formats too, but JSON seemed easiest.
+The goal was a format that's easy to read for a human, easy to parse for a computer, and not painful to use when formatting strings, code blocks, and other content.
+YAML would be great except for its formatting constraints, XML is just verbose, and a custom file format would require training.
+There are other serializable formats, but JSON seemed the easiest.

 ## What Should Be Included?

-I'd love everything to be included.
-This can be:
+The goal is to include as much as possible, including:

 * The most common languages (like Java, C, Python, C++, C#, VB.Net, Ruby, JavaScript, PHP, Go, Swift)
 * Languages not as common anymore (like Pascal, Delphi, Objective-C, Perl)